osrf/ros2multirobotbook/src/simulation.md

 To navigate the robot through waypoints in a `PathRequest` message, a simple "rail-like" navigation algorithm is utilized which accelerates and decelerates the robot along a straight line from its current position to the next waypoint.
-The plugin relies on these fundamental assumptions
+The plugin relies on these fundamental assumptions:
   * The robot model is a two-wheel differential drive robot
   * The left and right wheel joints are named  `joint_tire_left` and `joint_tire_right` respectively

-Other parameters, majority of which are kinematic properties of the robot are inferred from sdf parameters.
+Other parameters, the majority of which are kinematic properties of the robot, are inferred from sdf parameters:
 ```xml
 <plugin name="slotcar" filename="libslotcar.so">
   <nominal_drive_speed>0.5</nominal_drive_speed>